digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 appart from parameters *physically* connected to the artifact, more conceptual or meta paramters can also be varied. in the chair example a parameter of this quality could be the assumed *user* of the chair. it can create interesting variations to assume the *user* being small or tall, young or old, human or animal.

+### take things apart and put them back together again

+while this strategy can be taken quite literally ( there is a lot to be learned from looking into a desktop computer every once in a while ;) ) it is also a metaphor for more conceptual and less *mechanical* approaches.

+taking things apart obviously refers to the idea of analysing the build blocks that constitut a ( sometime opaque ) final artifact/thing/product. these building blocks are of course not always available, sometimes even hidden deliberatly but e.g watching talks or lectures often give an insight in the *making of*.

+another analogy is the *garage band*. this method refers to a group of moderately avid musicians ( often of younger age ) that come together in the shared interest to *make* music. the constellations often start *working* by playing songs of their favorite musicians. in order to do so these songs must be *taken apart* ( e.g notes, structures, atmosphere ) and *put back together again* ( i.e played or performed ). eventually such *garage bands* would start putting things together in a modified way often too an extend that their *own* music style emerges.

 ## Strategies for Presenting + Visualizing Ideas

 it is also of grave importance to choose and develop strategies to transport ideas. there is a wide range of proven strategies established in the field of design/art. below is a list of some of the most common ones: